theo-armour/agenda/3-0-entities/sensay/2024-06-28-dan-ethical-questions-blog-posts.md

 * Digital Deception: Navigating the Murky Waters of AI Authenticity
 * The New Digital Divide: Will Immortality Be Only for the Elite?"

-[] Add introduction, bonus, and conclusion
+[] Add introduction, Conus, and Conclusion

 ## Introduction